 To obtain a VA rating for PTSD, you are required to be evaluated by a VA provider.
-The evaluation seeks to establish the trauma was service-connected, the severity of it and other factors.
+The evaluation seeks to establish whether the trauma was service-connected, the severity of it, and other factors.
 A PTSD rating of 70% reportedly is not uncommon.

-Scarring can happen for any number of reasons–traumatic injury, surgery, multiple or lesser injuries, etc.
+Scarring can happen for various reasons–traumatic injury, surgery, multiple or lesser injuries, etc.

-One of the top five most common VA disabilities, “knee problems” can be a very broad term.
-But specific issues such as limitation of flexion of the knee, refers to a specific problem and has a specific diagnosis.
-If your limited motion is due to an injury, you will need to submit documentation of that injury.
+One of the top five most common VA disabilities, “knee problems”, can be a broad term.
+But specific issues, such as limitation of flexion of the knee, refers to a specific problem and has a specific diagnosis.
+If your limited motion is due to an injury, you must submit documentation of that injury.
 If your issues are not injury related, but still include “painful motion” or other limitations, you will need to present a current diagnosis with your claim if you have one–and it’s a very good idea to obtain one.
 What kinds of issues are associated with VA ratings for knee problems?